raadeik/ttc-react/README.md

 <code>/src/ttc/TTCStop.js</code>

-Component that connects to the NextBus feed for a particular route and loads the data into another compoenent.
+Component that connects to the NextBus feed for a particular route and loads the data into another component.

 <code>/src/ttc/TTCDirection.js</code>